 What size jar(s) can I use for pressure canning?

-Most pressure canning processing times are published for pint (2 cups or about 500ml) and quart (4 cups or about 1000ml) jars – a few are published for half-pints.
+Most pressure canning processing times are published for a pint (2 cups or about 500ml) and quart (4 cups or about 1000ml) jars – a few are published for half-pints.

 You may want to pressure can smaller jars to give as gifts to friends and family.
 There are no published processing times for all foods in smaller jars, the safe way to go is to process the jars following the timing for pints.
-However, keep in mind that this might over-process the food (causing a degradation in texture and color) so before you pressure can 100’s of these smaller jars do a trial run!
+However, keep in mind that this might over-process the food (causing a degradation in texture and color) so before pressure canning 100’s of these smaller jars do a trial run!

 Can I process jars of different size in the pressure canner?

 If all the jars contain the same recipe, but they have a different size, follow the processing time for the largest jar in the canner.
-Even if there is just one quart jar and the rest are pints – you should follow the processing time for the larger quart jar, if pressure canning another batch is not possible.
+Even if there is just one-quart jar and the rest are pints – you should follow the processing time for the larger quart jar, if pressure canning another batch is not possible.

 However, the foods in the smaller jars might over-process so it is always best to do separate batches of each size.

 Can I process jars with different contents (some with veggie and some with meat) in the pressure canner?

 It’s best to do one batch of each kind of food.
 But if you’re pressed for time, it’s possible to process jars with different contents in the pressure canner.
 To do this, follow the processing time for the jar with the ingredient that requires the longest processing time.
 For example, if you’re pressure canning three jars of veggie stock (15 minutes) and one jar of beef stock (25 minutes) you will need to process the entire contents of the canner for the longest time (25 minutes).